PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 puck
 ```

-Again I caught a raw shell via a listening netcat instance.
+Again I caught a raw shell via a listening `netcat` instance.

 ### Stabilizing my limited shell to a full TTY
 Given I could be on this shell a while, I wanted to stabilize it to something I couldn't accidentally blow away with a rogue `^c`.
-I found that the host had python 2.7 on it and decided to use the `import pty` trick to migrate this shell into a new pty.
+I knew that the host had python 2.7 on it from the earlier `nmap` scans and decided to use the `import pty` trick to migrate this shell into a new pty.

 ```
 python --version